Corporate governance: Bribery Act 2010

+US

 Primary legislation

 Incorporation in the US is under state level legislation, but there important federal acts. in particular, see Securities Act of 1933, Securities Exchange Act of 1934, and Uniform Securities Act.

 Sarbanes–Oxley Act

 The Sarbanes–Oxley Act of 2002 (SOX) was enacted in the wake of a series of high-profile corporate scandals, which cost investors billions of dollars.
 It established a series of requirements that affect corporate governance in the US and influenced similar laws in many other countries.
 SOX contained many other elements, but provided for several changes that are important to corporate governance practices: